new_releasesMost Recently Opened

 What is the newest golf course in Idaho?

-Circling Raven Golf Club At Coeur DAlene Casino in Worley, Idaho, designed by Gene Bates, opened in 2003 and is the most recently built course in the Stymie directory for the state.
+Gozzer Ranch Golf & Lake Club in Coeur d'Alene, Idaho, designed by Tom Fazio, opened in 2007 and is the most recently built course in the Stymie directory for the state.
 Modern courses tend to feature wider fairways, larger and more contoured greens, and routing optimized for the modern golf ball.

 How many post-2000 golf courses are in Idaho?